Let me show you how to save money on minimum wage – because without these strategies, it’s going to be near impossible to do.

 In most cases, sharing a ride or co-commuting with someone else, or buying a bus pass/metro pass, is going to be way less expensive than owning a car.

-When you own a car, it’s not just the car payment you need to make each month.
+When you own a car (even a beater car), it’s not just the car payment you need to make each month.
 You’ll also need:

 - Weekly/bi-weekly gas money